DewellGuerand/LINMA2471---Project/report/main.typ

 )

 From what we see on these plots, the efficient frontier has a concave curve.
 We can interpret that as higher return also mean higher risk which directly translate reality.
 For initial values of $lambda in {0.1 , 0.5}$, we have a low-risk but also a low return, increasing the $lambda$ directly yields a bigger return but also a bigger risk.
 Indeed, the bigger the lambda is the more we try to maximise our return.
+From the Efficient frontier we see that we have a saturation effect from $lambda = 2$ to $lambda = 20$.
+We also wanted to analyze the convergence speed with respect to $lambda$:

+#figure(
+  image("../figures/lambda_convergence_gap.svg", width: 80%),
+  caption: [$f(x_k) - f*$  vs $k$ for different $lambda$] )

-From the Efficient frontier we see that we have a saturation effect from $lambda = {2}$ to $lambda = {20}$.
-In terms of convergences, we see that for bigger lambda, we converge faster which is due to the fact that the second terms becomes dominant and induce a steeper objectif landscape.
+In terms of convergence, we see that for bigger $lambda$'s, we converge faster.
+This is likely due to the fact that the second term becomes dominant and induces a steeper objective landscape.

 == Non-Smooth model